PopovEvgeniy/sdcopyshell/readme.txt

 Program description

 This program is a graphic shell for SIMPLE DATA COPIER.
-Put executable file of SIMPLE DATA COPIER to SIMPLE DATA COPIER SHELL directory before first start.
+Put the executable file of SIMPLE DATA COPIER to SIMPLE DATA COPIER SHELL directory before first start.

 License